MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-simple-data-application-with-wpf-and-entity-framework-6.md

 ---
 # Create a simple data application with WPF and Entity Framework 6

 This walkthrough shows how to create a basic "forms over data" application in Visual Studio.
-The app uses SQL Server LocalDB, the Northwind database, Entity Framework 6, and Windows Presentation Foundation.
+The app uses SQL Server LocalDB, the Northwind database, Entity Framework 6 (not Entity Framework Core), and Windows Presentation Foundation for .NET Framework (not .NET Core).
 It shows how to do basic databinding with a master-detail view, and it also has a custom Binding Navigator with buttons for **Move Next**, **Move Previous**, **Move to beginning**, **Move to end**, **Update** and **Delete**.

 This article focuses on using data tools in Visual Studio, and does not attempt to explain the underlying technologies in any depth.
 It assumes that you have a basic familiarity with XAML, Entity Framework, and SQL.
 This example also does not demonstrate Model-View-ViewModel (MVVM) architecture, which is standard for WPF applications.
 However, you can copy this code into your own MVVM application with few modifications.